 Each button is designed to give you EXACTLY what you’re looking for.

-Blender Review of Blendtec vs Vitamix vs Ninja
+Review of Blendtec Blender VS Vitamix VA Ninja

 Where to Buy a Blendtec Blender?

 Are you interested in purchasing a Blendtec Blender after reading my review?
 I bought the Blendtec Total Classic from Costco ages ago.
 They still carry it and it comes with the Wildside and the Twister Jar.